 Crew is the Key To Success

 In a nutshell, that is the basic game.
-To do well, spin the Dabo wheel daily, buy as many Basic Rewards as you can afford, unlock as many nodes and missions as you can.
+To do well, spin the Dabo wheel daily, buy as many Basic Rewards as you can afford, unlock as many nodes and missions as you can, and keep those Shuttles and Voyages running ALL THE TIME.
 Now I will show a few specific tricks I use before going on to the weekend events.